millsguo/anit_cms_for_zf3/README.md

 It's up to you to create a new content type or just to modify an existing one.

-For each content type in add or edit pages you have the list of the files uploaded.
+In the add or edit forms you have the list of the files uploaded.
-You have the ability to copy to clipboard the path and add it easily in your htlm editor.
+You can to copy to the clipboard the path of an image and add it in your htlm editor.

+- Links (Module: Linktocontenu): A content is related to a page but if you want to share the same content into another page, it allows to create a new content. it could be the perfect copy of the targeted content or you can customize it.
+In fact it's more than a link, you can customize the appearance of your link by adding an image, html, title...
+A use case could be that you want to create a shortcut to an article of your blog in your index page, you can easily customize the content in order to fit the design of your page.

+- Html templates: Probably you use the same html code to represent the same type of content.
+For instance, when you display a gallery of images, the html template is the same for all images.
+Instead of repeating manually the code in the html editor, you create once the template and it will be available in the forms that manage the contents.
+You just have to select the template and it will be pasted in the html editor.

 - Message (Module: Message): It's a message sent by visitors through a form